- Public health and wellbeing is a priority for governments across the United Kingdom

 Role of speech and language therapy for public health

-Speech and language therapy makes a vital contribution across all aspects of health improvement, protection and care, and in England, to the delivery of the NHS Five Year Forward View.
+Speech and language therapy makes a vital contribution across all aspects of health improvement, protection and care, and in England, to the delivery of the NHS Five Year Forward View (PDF).
 SLTs undertake the following activities:

 - Safe feeding for premature babies